 - In a large bowl, sift the cornmeal, corn flour, baking powder, salt, and red pepper flakes together.

-- Add the wet mixture to the dry, and combine.
-Do not over-mix.
+- Pour the wet mixture over the dry mixture.
+Stir until just combined—be careful not over-mix.
 Fold in the zucchini and scallions.